What we believe

 If you would like to read about the history and role of independent parliamentarians in Australian politics, click here.

-The electoral act make it more difficult for Independents to win.
-Read more.
+The Electoral Act makes it more difficult for Independents to win.
+(Read more.)

-- In the 2010 federal election, there were 1030 non-major party candidates out of a total of 1198.
-More than enough choice, says Klaas Woldring.
-Read more
+- In the 2010 Federal Election, there were 1,030 non-major party candidates out of a total of 1198.
+More than enough choice, says Dr Klaas Woldring.
+(Read more)

-- Independent MP Rob Oakeshott has very much the same ideals as Independent Australia when it comes to democracy.
+- Former Independent MP Rob Oakeshott has very much the same ideals as Independent Australia when it comes to democracy.
 (Read more).